 - Median average pay is based on full-time equivalent annual salary plus additional payments for Chief Officers.
-It excludes election fees. - 'Lowest paid staff' is defined as those paid the 'Living Wage' see chart of pay grades on page 9. - Pay multiple the ratio between the highest and lowest paid staff.
+It excludes election fees. - 'Lowest paid staff' is defined as those paid the 'Living Wage' see chart of 'Colchester Managed Grades (CMG) pay grades on page 8. - 1The ratio would be 7.11 if the definition included apprentices. - Pay multiple the ratio between the highest and lowest paid staff (£88,457.42 Chief Officers when compared to £17,942.30 Living Wage rate as shown in table above).